chatzijohn/todo-app/README.md

-This is my first app made in react, it's using MUI Material and NEXTjs.
+This is my first web app utilizing React, Nextjs and MUI material.